danajacob/datasciencecoursera/getting-and-cleaning-data/project/UCI-HAR-Dataset/Codebook.md

-#Codebook for dataTidy.txt produced by run_analysis.R
+###Codebook for dataTidy.txt produced by run_analysis.R

-#Raw Data Set
+###Raw Data Set

-Raw data are obtained from UCI Machine Learning repository:http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+Raw data are obtained from UCI Machine Learning repository: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 The data set contains results from experiments with 30 individuals (subject) with each doing 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a Samsung Galaxy S II smartphone on the waist.
 Embedded accelerometer and gyroscope captured 3-axial (XYZ) linear acceleration and 3-axial (XYZ) angular velocity.
 The dataset is randomly partitioned into two sets, where 70% of the subjects was selected for generating the training data and 30% the test data.

-##The raw data set contains:
+#####The raw data set contains:
-	•	Subject identifier: 1-30
+	* Subject identifier: 1-30
-	•	Six activities performed by each of the 30 subjects: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+	* Six activities performed by each subject: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-	•	Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+	* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-	•	Triaxial Angular velocity from the gyroscope.
+	* Triaxial Angular velocity from the gyroscope.
-	•	A 561-feature vector with time and frequency domain variables.
+	* A 561-feature vector with time and frequency domain variables.

-#Raw Data transformation
+###Raw Data transformation

 The raw data is transformed into a tidy data set in the following steps, using the script, run_analysis.R:
 1. Merged the training and the test sets to create one data set.